Signing up to pay your rates by direct debit

 Important direct debit information

-- A direct debit arrangement means payments will be calculated to be spread across the rates year, rather than having to be paid in full by 20 October 2022.
-It also means that you won’t get charged a late payment penalty.
+- A direct debit arrangement means payments will be calculated to be spread across the rates year, and you won’t get charged a late payment penalty.

-- Within the direct debit set-up, there is a wide range of frequency options and timings of instalments, including weekly or fortnightly on a Tuesday or Thursday, or monthly (on the 20th), or annually.
+- You can choose one of the following options to pay by direct debit: weekly or fortnightly on a Tuesday or Thursday, or monthly (on the 20th), or annually.

 Common direct debit questions